rust42/SA-Mini-Project/readme.md

 for deleting all the pods,services, ingress, configmap, secret goto setup folder and enter following command. `chmod +x delete.sh && ./delete.sh`

+To see output using following postman collection.

+working flow:

+Login using `{{BASE_URL}}/api/auth/login`

+Fist add category, for detail see category folder.

+Then Add product, for product see product folder.

+Before creating an order, we need to add address and payment for adding address, see address folder

+For payment, see payment folder.

+After adding product, then we will create an order and checkout order for that, use order folder as a reference.